HiangX/KD/README.md

 ## Data preparation

 All data used in our work are publicly available.
-You can download the TCGA data from :https://www.synapse.org/#!Synapse:syn4976369.2.
 Here, we provide processed files in `data/raw_data`.
 Data files required for running can be obtained through processing.
 For instance, you can process `data/raw_data/Oncogene_5.txt` to obtain the {cancer_type}_gene5.csv.
 We provide samples in `data/sample_data`.
 The folder stucture as follow:

 ````
 ```